 When the acting period ends, the manager should review the Criteria For Eligibility for the Interim Bonus and submit an interim bonus request for the team member.

-If you receive a job change or letter of adjustment to an interim role here is how to process the change.
+If you receive a job change or letter of adjustment to an interim role, process the change by:

-Job information changes are anything that requires an update to the team member's profile in Workday that is not compensation related.
-The current manager is the person who needs to submit all job information change requests (including requests to change team member's manager).
-These changes need to get requested through Workday to have an approval trail for compliance reasons.
+Job information changes are used to update any information on the team member’s profile in Workday that is not compensation related.
+The current manager submits all job information change requests (including requests to change team member's manager).
+These changes are required through Workday to have an approval trail for compliance reasons.

 This job aid will help provide people managers with instructions on how to move team members to another manager within Workday.
-If the manager you need to move your direct report to is not available, it likely means they do not have a supervisory organization set up.
+If the manager you need to move your direct report to is not available, it likely means they do not have a “supervisory organization” created.
 Even if their management level shows “Manager” a supervisory organization is needed in Workday for a team member to have a direct report.
 Supervisory organizations should have a name unique to the team they are managing (e.g. Commercial Sales - EMEA, Content Marketing (John Smith), Backend Engineering - Ruby).
 Please reach out to #people-connect with the name of the team member who needs the supervisory organization set up, the unique name, and the effective date of the supervisory organization.
-We can gladly help get it set up in Workday.
+We can gladly help set it up in Workday.

 Note for Sales Managers: If team members are not moved under the correct sales manager in Workday, credits will not be rolled-up to the correct manager for sales commissions.
 See additional promotion and transfer considerations for commissionable roles here.